Herb of the Year for 2023: Ginger ( (Zingiber officinale). Named by the International Herb Association

 Birthday Flower for May: Lily of the Valley

 May is National Salad Month

-Feature of the Month for May: The Notorious Nettle
+Feature of the Month for May: Pick Your Cuppa from a Tree

 May 2: The first week in May is always National Herb Week, celebrating the special plants that have contributed so much to human lives.

 May 5: Cinco de Mayo, a festival honoring Mexican-American culture.

 May 6: Kentucky Derby Day.
 Bring on the mint juleps!

 May 9: At the 1876 Philadelphia Centennial Exhibition, sassafras-flavored Hires Root Beer was introduced to a thirsty nation.